Minimal area of Finsler disks with minimizing geodesics: Pairs of adjacent arcs

-Note that the quasi wall system~$\W_\HH$ is periodic of period~$n$ (where~$n$ is the number of walls of~$\W$) in the sense that it is invariant by horizontal translations of displacement length~$n$.
+Note that the quasi wall system~$\W_\HH$ is periodic of period~$n$ (where~$n$ is the number of walls of~$\W$) in the sense that it is invariant by the horizontal translation of length~$n$.
 However, the following result implies that~$\W_\HH$ is also periodic with period~$2r$, where~$r$ is the number of strands of~$\W_\HH$; see Definition~\ref{def:strand}.

 \begin{lemma} The sum of the widths of two adjacent arcs~$\alpha_0,\,\alpha_1$ of~${\W_\HH}$ is equal to~$2r$. \end{lemma}

 \begin{proof} Consider two adjacent arcs $\alpha_0=\widehat{a_0a_1}$ and $\alpha_1=\widehat{a_1a_2}$ as in Lemma~\ref{lem:zerotwo}.
 According to that lemma, each of the~$r$ strands of~$\W_\HH$ has exactly two stops in the interval $[a_0,a_2)$.
 Therefore there are~$2r$ semi-integers in that interval.
 It follows that $a_2-a_0=2r$. \end{proof}